Correct cannabis magnesium deficiency

 Symptoms of magnesium deficiency

-Magnesium deficiency in cannabis plants is often indicated by specific signs that are easy to recognize if you know what to look for.
-Recognizing these symptoms early on can be crucial to ensuring plant health and optimal growing conditions.
+Magnesium deficiency in cannabis plants often manifests itself through specific signs that are easy to recognise if you know what to look out for.
+Recognising these symptoms early on can be crucial to ensure the health of the plants and guarantee optimal growing conditions.

-One of the earliest and most common symptoms of magnesium deficiency is yellowing of the leaves between the veins, also known as chlorosis.
+One of the earliest and most common symptoms of magnesium deficiency is the yellowing of the leaves between the veins, also known as chlorosis.
 While the leaf veins remain green, the areas between them turn yellow.
 This effect first occurs in the older, lower leaves, as the plant tries to redirect the available magnesium to the newer leaves.
-Early detection of this symptom can help to treat the deficiency quickly and prevent further damage.
+Recognising this symptom at an early stage can help to treat the deficiency quickly and prevent further damage.

 Brown spots and leaf curling